 In line with the Health and Safety (First Aid) Regulations 1981 (amended 2018) the School has undertaken a first aid risk assessment.
 This document outlines the requirement for first aid provision on the School site.

 Employees must make themselves aware of who the department First Aider is, or how to contact a First Aider in the area.
-The School Nurse will monitor and replenish the first aid boxes (including within the mini buses) and eye wash stations. located within the School The Defibrillator kit is located outside the surgery.
-An emergency asthma inhaler kit is available in the Pavilion, surgery and PE changing rooms.
+The appointed people will monitor and replenish the first aid box located in their area.